janpauldahlke/react-ts-boilerplate-2018/README.md

 ### Store

 Use the folder `src/store` to configure the store of redux according to your needs.
 There is also the possibilty to subscribe parts of the store to your localStorage.
+To do so check the `index.ts` and have a brief look at the store subscribe pattern.
+There is plenty oof space for you to connect the parts of the store you wish to the localStorage.

 ### Services

 Anything you want to consume repetitive belongs to the services.
 Another word could be globalHelpers.<b>
+> TokenService -> `const tokenService = new TokenService();` `tokenService.isAuthenticated()` returns the truth according to the localStorage.
+One might want to adapt it.